THS-International/website/src/markdown-pages/faq.md

     questions:
       - description: It will be soon!
 We are in the process of fixing some small details.
         title: 'When will the event calendar be released? '
-      - description: They will open up soon!
+      - description: >-
+          You'll be informed via e-mail on when the booking of events opens.
+If you have not recieved an email, contact info@thsint.se and they will be able to help.
         title: When will I be able to sign up for events?
       - description: >-
           We recommend checking the sign up page frequently since some students